JuntionXSeoul2020Telepasee/TelepaSee-Backend/README.md

 ### Future Plan

-Because of the short time, we have just implemented 3 features from Microsoft Azure Cognitive Service and we have a plan to implement other features from Azure to impmrove this project such as Azure databases and Azure server in the future.
+Because of the short time, we have just implemented 3 features from Microsoft Azure Cognitive Service and we have a plan to implement other features from Azure to improve this project such as Azure databases and Azure server in the future.